 1988 - Present

 Music has always helped to keep me sane - many of these songs were done as I was exploring new techniques of recording and playing.
-The first recordings are from the late 1980's, the newest ones from the very recent past.
+The first recordings are from the late 1980's, the newest from 2020.
 Many of my recordings have ended up as soundtrack elements in films I have made.
 Here is a small selection of Covers, Collaborations, Soundtrack Music and other Songs.

 A selection from songs by the Ramones, the Kinks, Alice Cooper.
 And texts by Antonin Artaud and Samuel Beckett.